 63. In 1997, Young boycotted the induction ceremony of his band "Buffalo Springfield" to the Rock N 'Roll Hall of Fame, because he thought the ceremony was over-commercialized, after discovering that the organizers were demanding $ 1,200 to enter the ceremony.

-64. Two years earlier in 1995 he was inducted the Rock N 'Roll Hall of Fame as a solo artist.
-In this case he did not boycott the ceremony.
+64. Two years earlier in 1995 he was inducted into the Rock N 'Roll Hall of Fame as a solo artist.
+In this case, he did not boycott the ceremony.
 By the way, the one to give the induction speech was none other than Eddie Vedder.

 65. Young is the first artist to record two different shows in the MTV Unplugged series.
 It happened after Young was completely unhappy with his performance on the first show, that he abandoned the show before it ended.
-Young returned for a second round two months later and this time the magic worked and thus Young's wonderful "Unplugged" album was born.
+Young returned for Second Attempt on MTV Unplugged, two months later and this time the magic worked, and thus Young's wonderful "Unplugged" album was born.

-66. Young has since the early 1970s produced a number of films under the pseudonym Bernard Shakey.
+66. Young has since the early 1970s produced several films under the pseudonym Bernard Shakey.

 68. He also realized his love for trains by being a partner in a company that created toy trains and was called Lionel Trains.